Architjain128/MDLGenetics/README.md

 + `chromosome_size = 11` number of gene in chromosome
 + `max_limit = 10` maximum value for a gene
 + `min_limit = -10` minimum value for a gene
-+ `generations` number of generations we needed to generate
++ `generations` number of generations we needed to generate , we have tried generations = 10 , 15, 20, 25. but increasing number of generations above 25 have no effect in decreasing error.
-+ `population_size` number of individuals in a generation we took bunch of different values from 8 to 50 due to restriction on call limits on server
++ `population_size` number of individuals in a generation we took bunch of different values from 8 to 50, due to restriction on call limits on server we have used only 8 - 20 population size mostly but we have observed that we are getting better values mostly in 8.
 + `population` set of individuals in a generation
 + `Mutation_Probability` probability factor for performing mutation in an individuals which was set as random value
 + `Mutation_Difference_Scale` fraction of noise added to the initial chromosome which was set as random value